(Anadolu Agency via Getty Images, FILE)

 Herschel Walker says he 'never denied' having 4 children

-NASHVILLE, Tenn.
-(AP) — Georgia Republican Senate candidate Herschel Walker said Saturday that he “never denied" the existence of children he hadn't publicly disclosed before, telling conservative Christians that his kids "knew the truth.”
+Georgia Republican Senate candidate Herschel Walker says he “never denied” the existence of children he hadn't publicly disclosed before and he's telling conservative Christians that his kids "knew the truth.”

 Texas Democrat Michelle Vallejo wins congressional primary after recount